ahmadassaf/Clipboard-Actions/README.md

 # What is it?

-*dot-clipboard* monitors your clipboard and runs user-defined scripts based on the clipboard content.
+*dot-clipboard* monitor your clipboard and runs user-defined scripts based on the clipboard content.

 ### I am not a child, what is it?